Worsley and Eccles

 Worsley and Eccles is a constituency of the House of Commons in the UK Parliament.
-Following completion of the 2023 Periodic Review of Westminster constituencies, it was first contested at the 2024 United Kingdom general election.
+Following completion of the 2023 review of Westminster constituencies, it was first contested at the 2024 general election.
 Since 2024, it has been represented by Michael Wheeler of the Labour Party.

 Constituency profile

 The constituency covers the western half of the City of Salford, mostly safe Labour territory, but the seat also contains two of the Conservatives' strongest wards in the relatively affluent areas of Worsley and Boothstown & Ellenbrook; these wards, along with Eccles, were the only wards in this constituency that voted Remain in the EU referendum.
 Worsley itself is a desirable area with tourist attractions including historic Tudor-style manor houses along the Bridgewater Canal and the 150-acre RHS Garden Bridgewater.
 Eccles contains the middle-class suburb of Monton while other areas of Eccles, Barton, Winton and Patricroft are relatively working-class.
 The seat also contains half of the town of Swinton, shared with the Salford constituency.

 In the far south-west of the constituency along the Manchester Ship Canal are the villages of Irlam and Cadishead, separated from the other settlements by swathes of green belt land and farms in the form of Chat Moss, a protected peatland area.
 Further to the west is the Wigan ward of Astley, a residential suburb of Leigh which was previously in the Leigh constituency though its joining with a Salford constituency is not unprecedented, having been included in a historic Worsley constituency from 1983-2010.